Play Panel as study guide

 3 Should the loop selection require a "range selection"?
 (It does in v3 & v4, and there have been numerous posts from users confused after selecting and individual starting not and an individual ending point.
 Seems like that should reasonably suffice.)

-4) When Loop Playback is enabled, should the flags update whenever the user makes a new selection, so the flags directly encompass that selection?
-(In v3 the flags fail to update until the user starts playback.)
+4) With Loop Playback is enabled, the flag positions should update whenever the user makes a new selection, i.e. the flags would encompass a new selection immediately after mouseUp.
+In v3 a new selection resets the flag position, as it should, but the flags fail to update onscreen until the user starts playback.

-5) should users be able to drag the loop flags to define the extent of a loop?
+5) Users should be able to drag the loop flags.
 (Not possible in v3 or v4)

-6) During loop playback should the user be able to set a new loop by making a new selection, or by other means?
+6) During loop playback the user should be able to set a new loop by making a new selection, such as clicking a measure, or by other means.
 (Not possible in v3 or v4.)
 The Flag buttons work only with individual notes in v3 and v4.
-In v3 or v4 we get very curious results if one presses the start flag and end flag while a range selection exists.
+In v3 or v4 we get peculiar results if one presses the start flag and end flag while a range selection exists.
 This is somewhat dissonant with the range selection requirement of No. 3

-Aside from these questions, casual use of Loop playback in v4.01 (or earlier) reveals many bugs and oddities.
+Aside from these issue raised here, casual use of Loop playback in v4.01 (or earlier) reveals many bugs and oddities.
 It would be great to see the behavior become more rational, more predictable and fully documented.

 scorster